A homogeneous second-order descent method for nonconvex optimization

 \section{The Homogenized Quadratic Model and A Second-Order Descent Method}

-\subsection{Motivation of Homogenization}
+\subsection{Motivation of homogenization}

-The negative curvature of the Hessian matrix empowers many optimization methods in nonconvex optimization.
-By the term, we say the existence of $\xi_k \in \real^n$ such that the Rayleigh quotient $\mathcal R_k(\xi_k)$ of $\Hk$ is sufficiently negative, i.e.,
+Many optimization methods for nonconvex optimization use the Negative Curvature of the Hessian matrix.
+In particular, given an iterate $x_k$, it is often of interest to determine if there exists $\xi_k \in \real^n$ such that

-for some tolerance $\epsilon > 0$, as it implies that $\lambda_{\min }\left(H_k\right) \leq-\sqrt{\epsilon}$. {Such a $\xi_k$ is referred to as the direction associated with negative curvature.} Computationally, it is known that such a direction $\xi_k$ can be found at the cost of $\tilde O\left(n^2\cdot\epsilon^{-1/4}\right)$ arithmetic operations, using a randomized Lanczos method \cite{kuczynski_estimating_1992}.
+for some tolerance $\epsilon > 0$, as it implies that $\lambda_{\min }\left(H_k\right) \leq-\sqrt{\epsilon}$. {Such a $\xi_k$ is referred to as the direction associated with negative curvature.} Computationally, it is known that $\xi_k$ can be found at the cost of $\tilde O\left(n^2\cdot\epsilon^{-1/4}\right)$ arithmetic operations, using a randomized Lanczos method \cite{kuczynski_estimating_1992}.
 When facilitating this direction with a proper stepsize $\eta$, the function value must decrease by $\Omega(\epsilon^{3/2})$ under second-order Lipschitz continuity.
 This property is widely used in the negative-curvature-based first-order methods \cite{carmon_accelerated_2018,jin_how_2017}.
 However, if \eqref{eq.nc.suff} is invalid, one must switch to other subroutines \cite{carmon_accelerated_2018,agarwal_finding_2017,jin_how_2017,royer_complexity_2018}, which complicates the iteration procedure and thus is hard for efficient implementation and parameter tuning.

-Unfortunately, a negative curvature never exists if the problem is near convex.
-To alleviate this issue, we apply the homogenization trick (e.g., see \cite{ye_new_2003,sturm_cones_2003}) to the second-order Taylor expansion \eqref{eq.mk-Newton} at $\xk$:
+To alleviate this issue, we apply the homogenization trick (e.g., see \cite{ye_new_2003,sturm_cones_2003}) to the second-order Tayler expansion \eqref{eq.mk-Newton} at $\xk$:

-namely, the second equation is the homogenized quadratic model.
-The nice property of the ``homogenized'' matrix $F_k$ is that it can be indefinite even if $\Hk$ is positive definite, and thus, the ``homogenized negative curvature'' can be computed from the $(n+1)$-dimensional lifted matrix.
-To make connection to the Rayleigh quotient given in \eqref{eq.nc.suff}, we impose a ball constraint $\|[v;t]\|\le 1$ on model \eqref{eq.motivate} is bounded.
+The second equation is called \emph{homogenized quadratic model}.
+One nice property of the \emph{homogenized matrix} $F_k$ is that: even if $\Hk$ is positive definite, $F_k$ is still indefinite, and thus the ``homogenized negative curvature'' can be computed from this $(n+1)$-dimensional lifted matrix.
+To make a connection to the Rayleigh quotient given in \eqref{eq.nc.suff}, we impose a ball constraint $\|[v;t]\|\le 1$ and so \eqref{eq.motivate} is bounded.
 Furthermore, if we take $d=v/t$, the homogenized model and the second-order approximation \eqref{eq.mk-Newton} scaled by $t^2$ are equivalent up to some constant, i.e., $-\delta/2$.